 I hold both a Degree in Law and French and a Master of Laws from Trinity College Dublin.
 During my primary degree, I spent a university year studying French law at the Université de Poitiers, France.
 I came first overall in my class in my Senior Freshman year at Trinity.
 I also hold a PhD in Law from St John's College, University of Cambridge.
 I am a US Attorney-at-Law and a registered member of the New York State Bar.

 I am the Managing Editor of Oxford Competition Law, an innovative online national competition law case-reporting service operated by Oxford University Press.
 I also sit on the Editorial Boards of five journals: World Competition; Journal of Antitrust Enforcement; New Journal of European Criminal Law; Romanian Competition Journal; and Journal of Financial Crime.

 I regularly present my research at home and abroad.
-For example, I have delivered guest lectures at the University of Oxford, University of Cambridge, University College London, Queen’s University Belfast, Strathclyde University, City University, Hong Kong University, the Institute of International Trade and Law (Moscow), Istanbul Bilgi University (Turkey), the University of Bergen (Norway), the University of Warsaw, Pázmány Péter Catholic University (Budapest, Hungary), the Latvian Law Institute (Riga, Latvia), NALSAR (Hyderabad, India), Christ University (Bangalore, India) and the National Law School of India University.
+For example, I have delivered guest lectures at the University of Oxford, the University of Cambridge, University College London, Queen’s University Belfast, Strathclyde University, City University, Hong Kong University, the Institute of International Trade and Law (Moscow), Istanbul Bilgi University (Turkey), the University of Bergen (Norway), the University of Warsaw, Pázmány Péter Catholic University (Budapest, Hungary), the Latvian Law Institute (Riga, Latvia), NALSAR (Hyderabad, India), Christ University (Bangalore, India) and the National Law School of India University.
 I have also presented papers at a number of prestigious conferences, including in Canada, Chile, China, Finland, France, Holland, Hungary, Italy, Japan, Kenya, Norway, Peru, Portugal, Romania, South Africa, Spain, and at the Competition Appeal Tribunal in London.
 I have participated at the by-invite only annual symposium on antitrust enforcement held in Washington DC, which is organised by the Journal of Antitrust Enforcement.
 I have presented my research at both the Annual Conference and the Annual Cartel Workshop of the International Competition Network.
 I have also delivered keynote addresses at a competition law conferences in the Netherlands and Chile, at the Competition Authority of Kenya in Nairobi, and at the Peruvian competition authority in Lima.

 Within the University of Leeds, I am a member of the following: